Deere begins production of face shields in Moline

 Deere plans to produce at least 25,000 face shields in the initial stages of production and has ordered materials and supplies to produce an additional 200,000.

-While the production of such equipment won't take place at John Deere Dubuque Works, the local factory will plan a role in the distribution process.
+While the production of such equipment won’t take place at John Deere Dubuque Works, the local factory will play a role in the distribution process.

-Brad Russmann, factory manager of John Deere Seeding in Moline, said masks will be delivered to multiple factories across the U.S., including the plant in Dubuque.
+Brad Russmann, factory manager of John Deere Seeding in Moline, said the shields will be delivered to multiple factories across the U.S., including the plant in Dubuque.

 Representatives in each Deere market have been in contact with local health professionals to see if they have a need for the protective product.